How to accept stock donations: Easy steps for nonprofits

 Note: Donors can only receive a charitable tax deduction for the fair market value of their donated shares if they’ve owned them for over a year.
 If they were held for less than a year, the deduction is instead limited to the cost-basis, or what they paid for the stock.
 If a donor is giving private stock, they must have the shares appraised by a broker or financial institution to determine the fair market value.

-3. Direct donors to your stock giving page.
+3. Direct donors to your nonprofit stock donation page.

-As you promote your stock giving option in marketing and conversations, direct donors and prospects straight to your new stock giving page.
-Here, they’ll input their information and begin the transaction process.
+As you promote your stock giving option in marketing materials and conversations, direct donors and prospects straight to your new stock giving page.
+Here, they’ll input their information and begin the transfer process.

 4. Automatically send donors the transfer instructions for their brokerage.